focus-trap/tabbable/README.md

 - If you're thinking, "Why not just use the right `querySelectorAll`?", you *may* be on to something ... but, as with most "just" statements, you're probably not.
 For example, a simple `querySelectorAll` approach will not figure out whether an element is *hidden*, and therefore not actually tabbable.
 (That said, if you do think Tabbable can be simplified or otherwise improved, I'd love to hear your idea.)
 - jQuery UI's `:tabbable` selector ignores elements with height and width of `0`.
 I'm not sure why — because I've found that I can still tab to those elements.
 So I kept them in.
 Only elements hidden with `display: none` or `visibility: hidden` are left out.
 - Although Tabbable tries to deal with positive tabindexes, **you should not use positive tabindexes**.
 Accessibility experts seem to be in (rare) unanimous and clear consent about this: rely on the order of elements in the document.
+- Safari on Mac OS X does not Tab to `<a>` elements by default: you have to change a setting to get the standard behavior.
+Tabbable does not know whether you've changed that setting or not, so it will include `<a>` elements in its list.

 ***Feedback and contributions more than welcome!***